phyopyae/around-the-yangon/README.md

 ## How to run
 1. Clone or Download the repository.
-2. Open Terminal and go to direcory of repository.
+2. Open Terminal and go to directory of repository.
 3. Run npm start.

 ## Source